-The vehicle has an Electric Parking Brake (EPB).
-The EPB can always be activated, even if the ignition is off.
-To prevent draining the battery, avoid repeated cycles of the EPB system when the engine is not running.
+The Electric Parking Brake (EPB) can always be applied, even if the vehicle is off.
+In case of insufficient electrical power, the EPB cannot be applied or released.
+To prevent draining the battery, avoid unnecessary repeated cycles of the EPB.